-The AF may include the "mcVideoId" attribute in order to indicate that the modified "Individual Application Session Context" resource relates to the priority adjustment of an MCVideo session.
+The NF service consumer may include the "mcVideoId" attribute in order to indicate that the modified "Individual Application Session Context" resource relates to the priority adjustment of an MCVideo session.
 When the PCF receives the "mcVideoId" attribute related to that MCVideo session, the PCF may take specific actions on the corresponding PDU session to ensure that the MCVideo session is prioritized.
 For the handling of MCVideo session with priority call, see Annex B.15.